json-api/json-api/format/index.md

 The value of a relationship **MUST** be one of the following:

-* A string, which represents a URL for the related resource(s) (a "related resource URL").
+* A URL for the related resource(s) (a "related resource URL").
 When fetched, it returns the related resource object(s) as the response's primary data.
-For example, an `article`'s `comments` could specify a URL that returns a list of comment resource objects when retrieved through a `GET` request.
-A related resource URL **SHOULD** remain constant even when the relationship it represents mutates.
+For example, an `article`'s `comments` relationship could specify a URL that returns a list of comment resource objects when retrieved through a `GET` request.

+  A related resource URL **MUST** remain constant even when the relationship (the set of identities of the referenced resources) mutates.
+That is, the response from a related resource URL always reflects the current state of the relationship.

 * An object (a "link object").